The Phenomenon of Existence

 "It is" implies Creation ex Nihilo

 To create something is to cause it to exist, so creation is simply another term for the process of cause and effect.
 If we require everything that exists to be the result of creation and stipulate nothing existed prior to that process, then space, itself, must once have been absent until some ancient incipient event precipitated the manifestation of the cosmos and its sea of inhabitants.
-Any causative progenitor must be ruled out as it would either violate the second requisite of the premise or require such a creator to be a descendant of an even earlier predecessor similarly predated by an eternal procession of ancestry.
-This never ending chicken-and-the-egg redundancy which inevitably results from any causative approach to the enigma of existence either implies no logical beginning or the involvement of some inexplicably spontaneous source not derived from causation - a source which would not only violate the first requisite but would also render the entire premise of cosmic genesis totally moot, for if anything can exist without creation, why couldn't everything else?
+Any causative progenitor must be ruled out as it would either violate the second requisite of the premise or require such a creator to be the descendant of an even earlier predecessor similarly predated by an eternal procession of ancestry.
+This never ending chicken-and-the-egg redundancy which inevitably results from any causative approach to the enigma of existence either implies no logical beginning or the involvement of some inexplicably spontaneous source not derived from causation - a source which would not only violate the first requisite but would also render the entire premise of cosmic genesis totally invalid, for if anything can exist without creation, why couldn't everything else?

 Whenever the tenets of logic invalidate your argument, you should try to avoid them entirely, so there are those who would suggest whatever created the cosmos wasn't subject to logic or the laws of nature.
 Theologians profess an omnipotent deity created the heavens and the Earth in a miraculous act of divine inspiration.
 Many (but not all) contemporary cosmologists contend the progressive red-shift of light from distant galaxies is proof that a Big Bang Cosmos is still spewing from the bowels of some spontaneously spawned singularity in a process not governed by the canons of physics as we know them today.
 But even those relatively few reticent cosmologists who don't tout Big Bang as the absolute beginning of space and time don't actually refute the premise of creation, they simply avoid the issue entirely, declining any effort to reconcile the phenomenon of existence with the principles of logic.